-Resource Description Offence Coding Workbook The workbook provided: contextual information about the survey guidelines on work practice a user guide to the coding system/interface.
-Offence Coding Manual The purpose of the manual was to: • explain the principles of offence coding as part of the NZCVS • document coding practices and procedures.
+Resource Description Offence Coding Workbook The workbook provided: Offence Coding Manual The purpose of the manual was to: • explain the principles of offence coding as part of the NZCVS • document coding practices and procedures.
 Questionnaire A copy of the final questionnaire that was being used as part of fieldwork.
 Crimes Act Link to the Crimes Act so that coders could look up or check details should they need to.
-Experts/Supervisors A group of experts from the New Zealand Police as well as a coding supervisor with previous NZCVS coding experience, were available to assist the student coder when required throughout the coding process.
+Experts/Supervisors A group of experts from the New Zealand Police, were available to assist the coders when required, throughout the coding process.